philpagel/debian-headless/readme.md

 This variable is used to construct the correct folder name (`install.amd`) for initrd. `LABEL` is the CD volume label and `USBDEV` is the device that represents your usb stick.
-The latter is needed for `make usb` and `make FAT`
+The latter is needed for `make usb` and `make FAT` Be **extra careful** to set `USBDEV` correctly!
+If you set it incorrectly, you may overwrite your system disk!

 This script comes with a `preseed.cfg` file that contains the bare minimum for a headless installation.
 You should edit this file to adapt it to your needs.